 The salty smell of fish fills my nostrils and the hubbub from the traders and buyers invade my ears.
 Outside the latest catch is being auctioned.
 It’s so fresh that the fish are still wriggling.
-Your senses come alive at Dubai’s fish market, the colourful and hectic starting point on this food tour with Arva Ahmed, co-founder of Frying Pan Adventures, the food tour specialists of Dubai.
+Your senses come alive at Dubai’s fish market, the colourful and hectic starting point on this Dubai food tour with Arva Ahmed, co-founder of Frying Pan Adventures, the food tour specialists.

 Pin it for later!

 The tour started early in the morning with a look around the fish market where we are greeted with smiles and smells, although the latter really wasn’t as overwhelming as I had expected.
 Arva is eager to show us everything, as she explains which fish are sustainable and which are being over fished and should be avoided.